|

 A 1-yr-old exploring water learns

-about the properties of liquids
+about the properties of

 with adult guidance and support.